bioconda/bioconda.github.io/_sources/index.rst.txt

     channel_priority_strict`` was added; see the `explanation of commands below
     <#explain-commands>`_ for details.

+    In August 2024, the ``defaults`` channel was removed from the recommended set of channels.

 .. details:: What did these commands do?
     :anchor: explain-commands

     In general, running ``conda config`` modifies your condarc file which can be found at ``~/.condarc`` by default.

-    The first three commands add channels, from lowest to highest priority.
+    The first two commands add channels, from lowest to highest priority.
     **The order is important** to avoid problems with solving dependencies::

-        conda config --add channels defaults
         conda config --add channels bioconda
         conda config --add channels conda-forge

-    - The ``defaults`` channel is the one set by default in a new installation of conda.
-It should be set to the lowest priority.

     - The ``bioconda`` channel enables installation of packages related to biomedical research.